bzcheeseman/tyr/README.md

  - Base64: enables Base64 encoding according to [this rfc](https://tools.ietf.org/html/rfc4648#section-5).
 Enabled by passing the `-base64` command line option.
  - File Helper: helper functions for writing to and reading from files.
 Enabled by passing the `-file-utils` command line option.

+### tyr is configurable
+tyr is highly configurable - inspired by LLVM pretty much anything you want to do with the tyr IR can be done with a `Pass`.
+Every operation after the parser is a pass, and adding your own operation that acts on the tyr IR is very easy.
+See the various codegen passes as an example.

 ## How to contribute
 Literally anywhere you see the need.
 The bullets in the Roadmap section are a great place